Julian1777/VisionPilot/README.md

   python beamng_sim/beamng.py
   ```
   - Make sure you have BeamNG.tech installed and properly licensed.
 See [BeamNG.tech documentation](https://www.beamng.tech/) for setup instructions.

+> **Important:** You must ensure that all required models (e.g., trained weights, .h5/.pt files) and configuration files are placed in the correct directories as expected by the code.
+The folder structure shown below must be followed, and missing files or incorrect paths will cause errors.
+See each module's README or script comments for details on required files and their locations.

 3. **Train a model:**
   See notebooks or scripts in each module folder.

+  > **Note:** You must download and prepare the required datasets yourself (e.g., sorting, cropping, formatting, or converting to the expected structure) as described in each module's documentation or script.
+The code will not work without properly prepared data.

 ## 📝 Setup & Installation